Dasam Granth: Tav-Prasad Savaiye

 Tav-Prasad Savaiye is very important part of the Nitnem.
 Among other things Nitnem works as a shield for the Khalsa (Khalsa is a perfect human being, which is the vision of Guru Gobind Singh by the orders of Akal Purkh.
 Such a human is perfectly capable of defending himself and others from the attacks of enemy(both spiritual and temporal)).
 Specifically Savaiye act as a shield against the attacks of Pride, Ignorance, Hatred, Hypocrisy and Delusions.

-Role in Sikh liturgy, access
+Role in Sikh liturgy and access

 The compositions within Dasam Granth play a huge role in Sikh liturgy, which is prescribed by Sikh Rehat Maryada: